 Program overview

-The Double Degree - Honours Bachelor Of Arts - Anthropology & Bachelor Of Education - Primary/Junior program at Lakehead University is designed for students who wish to pursue a career in education while also gaining a comprehensive understanding of anthropology.
-This unique program allows students to earn two degrees simultaneously, equipping them with the skills and knowledge necessary to thrive in diverse educational settings.
-The program emphasizes a multidisciplinary approach, integrating theoretical knowledge with practical experience, ensuring graduates are well-prepared for the challenges of modern education.
+The Double Degree - Honours Bachelor of Arts - Anthropology & Bachelor of Education - Primary/Junior program at Lakehead University is designed for students who wish to combine their passion for anthropology with a career in education.
+This unique program allows students to earn two degrees concurrently, providing a comprehensive understanding of both fields.
+The program emphasizes the importance of cultural awareness and educational practices, preparing graduates to engage effectively in diverse educational settings.
+With a focus on both theoretical knowledge and practical skills, students will be well-equipped to make a positive impact in their future careers.

-The Double Degree program spans a total of six years, allowing students to complete both the Honours Bachelor of Arts in Anthropology and the Bachelor of Education in Primary/Junior.
-The structure of the program includes:
+The Double Degree program spans a total of six years, which includes a two-year professional education component.
+The structure of the program is as follows:

-Students will also have the opportunity to participate in various program options, including co-op placements and internships, which provide valuable hands-on experience in educational settings.
+Students are encouraged to engage in various program options, including co-op placements and internships, to gain practical experience in both anthropology and education.

 Featured Experiences